 Knowing all about the details of this financial term and its working helps in hassle-free financial management.
-Let’s know all about the full form of EMI, its significance, components, working, calculation and everything else.
+Let’s know all about the EMI full form, its significance, components, working, calculation and everything else.

 What is the Full Form of EMI?

-EMI stands for Equated Monthly Installments.
+EMI full form is Equated Monthly Installments.
 As the name suggests, these are the fixed equal payments made by the borrower to the lender every month at the specified date.
 When an individual takes a loan (personal loan, house loan, or education loan), the repayment is made in parts.
 EMI helps them to cover the initial amount of the loan, called the principal along with the interest due.

 The major loan amount is divided into smaller amounts that must be paid back at regular intervals.
 Thus, EMI helps in relieving the undue financial strain.